-For example, you may have once struggled with your weight but thanks to going to the gym and using a personal trainer, you lost all of it.
+For example, you may have once struggled with your weight but lost all of it thanks to going to the gym and using a personal trainer.

 And that inspired you to be a personal trainer and help others.

-People will want to work with someone who has experienced the hardships they have and who has made a success of themselves nonetheless.
+People will want to work with someone who has experienced their hardships and who has made a success of themselves nonetheless.